WilkoV/Fusion360_FilteredExport/README.md

 ------------ | -------------
-Add root name | If checked the first element of the filename is `<Root component name v[0-9]*>` Add component name | If checked the `<component name v[0-9]*>` is part of the filename Remove version tags | If checked version tags matching the pattern ` v[0-9]*` are removed Remove spaces | Leading and trailing spaces are removed, remaining spaces are replaced with underscores
+Add root name | If checked the first element of the filename is `<Root component name v[0-9]*>` Add component name | If checked the `<component name v[0-9]*>` is part of the filename Component name type | The option 'Last From Path' adds the name of the last component to the path, 'Full Path' adds all component names from the body path to the filename.
+Remove version tags | If checked version tags matching the pattern ` v[0-9]*` are removed Remove spaces | Leading and trailing spaces are removed, remaining spaces are replaced with underscores